 In addition to the record of the 100 km distance, he also pioneered the same year the record of the hour in a velodrome.
 His third achievement was to write a book.
 He titled it “I turned 100, so what?”
 In this essay, he recounts his childhood and his life, none of which were easy.
 In fact, if you read his biography in Robustness, you may be shocked how hard a life he had, living through two world wars, economic crises, travels around the planet and being widowed before he turned 40.

 When I heard about Robert, I was expecting to see someone speak move and react like a person his age.
 However, when I watched his first interview after the record just getting off the bike, I could barely believe that this man was this old.
 He had quick reactions, spoke like someone 20 years to 30 years younger.
 When he got out of the TV stage, he did it in a heartbeat with the balance of someone without any problem. in that context, it is no surprise that I met Centenarian Robert Marchand in perfect health again a few weeks ago as he turned 106.
 He was not only alive but once again 100% himself and in perfect health.
 Of course, age brings a few issues.
 He has a hard time hearing and does not wear hearing aids.
 His blood pressure goes up and down.
-But on the whole, he is 100% mentally capable, lives in his home, does his own cleaning and cooking, as he explains in the video.
+But on the whole, he is 100% mentally capable, gets full nights of sleep, lives in his home, does his own cleaning and cooking, as he explains in the video.
 He moves effortlessly, going from sitting to standing in a heartbeat.

 As much as Robert is in the process of retiring from sports competitions, due to the difficulty of keeping balance on the bike, he still exercises each day and shares his wisdom on how he became and remained fit all life long.
 I asked him to consider coming back from retirement once he reaches 110.
 He could still run a 100-meter dash, walk a mile, or who knows, do it again on the bike.